Can Dogs Eat Garlic? Is Garlic Bad For Dogs? Garlic For Dogs Explained

 ● Fights bacteria, viruses, and fungi – garlic is a natural antibiotic, antifungal and antibacterial agent.
 It can stave off infections, and this is especially true if the infection is just starting its run.

 ● Repels fleas and ticks – something about this food keeps them at bay.
-It is unclear what exactly is at work here, but it could be that once the dog’s body digests and incorporates the garlic into it, the dog emits a modified odor which repels these pests.
+It is unclear what exactly is at work here, but it could be that once the dog’s body digests and incorporates the garlic into it, the dog emits a modified odor that repels these pests.

 ● Boosts the immune system – just like with humans, garlic can give the dog’s immune system a hearty boost.
 It aids in the proliferation of blood cells which fight off invaders of all kinds.
 It has even been linked to fighting cancers of varying types, though nothing has been proven in a conclusive manner.
 The data seems promising, though.